dpajak99/dpajak99/README.md

 - Android app with the current timetable of buses in my city
 - My personal portfolio
 - Learning, learning, learning!

-#### Things I am challenging myself with:
-- Coding at least 4 hours a day
-- Planning day on whiteboard
-- Read more books :smile:

 #### :computer: Programming languages and tools: